Social network analysis in criminology: Degree

 Historically, the first and conceptually simplest is degree centrality, which is defined as the number of edges incident upon a vertex (i.e., the number of ties that a node has).
 The degree can be interpreted in terms of the immediate risk of a node for catching whatever is flowing through the network.
 In the case of a directed network (where ties have direction), it is usually defined as two separate measures of degree centrality, namely indegree and outdegree.

 Betweenness

 Betweenness centrality quantifies the number of times a vertex acts as a bridge along the shortest path between two other vertices.
 It was introduced as a measure for quantifying the control of a human on communication with other humans in a social network by Linton Freeman.
 In his conception, vertices that have a high probability to occur on a randomly chosen shortest path between two randomly chosen vertices have a high betweenness.

 Eigenvector

-Eigenvector is a term widely used in the linear algebra.
-Eigenvector centrality is a measure of the influence of a node in a network.
+Widely used in linear algebra, eigenvector centrality is a measure of the influence of a node in a network.
 It assigns relative scores to all vertices in the network based on the concept that connections to high-scoring vertices contribute more to the score of the vertex in question than equal connections to low-scoring vertices.